rednecktanuki/BookSnatcher/Docs/index.md

 4. If using dual monitors: Keep the book on one monitor in full-screen. & Use the second monitor for OBS controls.

 ### 4. Install Python Libraries
+1. copy and paste 'requiremetns.txt' into notebook and save as requirements.txt in Desktop\Booksnatcher
 1. Open CMD
 2. cd Desktop\BookSnatcher
 3. pip install -r requirements.txt